Summer study abroad programs are a great option for students who are looking to go abroad for a short period of time during the summer.

-- Faculty-led program offerings for the upcoming year are published on the OEA website beginning in the early Fall semester
+- Faculty-led program offerings for the upcoming year are published on the OEA website beginning early in the Fall semester

-- Applications typically open by September
+- Applications typically open in September

 - Applications typically due between January and March

-How to Search Faculty-Led Summer Programs
+How to Search Faculty Led Summer Programs

-Use the button below to view a list of Faculty-Led summer programs.
+Use the button below to view a list of Faculty Led summer programs.
 It's recommended that you start by looking at programs that are in a city or country that interests you.
 In some cases, you may be able to determine the area of study that program is related to based on the title of the program.
 To learn more about the program, to include eligibility requirements, academic credit, cost and more, click on the name of the program to be taken to the program brochure.